 This photo shows you the before and after the rise so you can see the size increase.
 See below if you are making these gluten-free orange rolls rolled up like cinnamon rolls.

-Step 13: Prepare the glaze.
-Part of what makes these bunny rolls taste like a Krispy Kreme Donut is the glaze that coats the orange bunny rolls.
+Step 13: Part of what makes these bunny rolls taste like a Krispy Kreme Donut is the glaze that coats the orange bunny rolls.
 It seals in the roll’s fluffiness and adds more orange flavor.
 Add the glaze ingredients to a medium-sized mixing bowl.
 Use a whisk to whip it until it is smooth.

 Step 14: Dip the bunnies in the glaze.
 Use a spoon to make sure all areas are coated.
 Hold the bunny over the glaze for a few seconds so the excess glaze can drip off.
 Carefully place each roll on a piece of parchment paper.

 This is what the baked bunnies will look like after you add the glaze.
-Enjoy them when they are cooled to room temperature.
+Enjoy them when they are cooled to room temperatureIf you love using Steve’s Gluten-Free Bread Flour Blend, here are 22 more recipes using Steve’s Bread Blend.

 Frequently Asked Questions: